computas/qeye-dk-pubsub-demo/README.md

 ## Test

-From our own machine (so not the VMs) we c
+From our own machine (so not the VMs) we can publish messages to the topic

 ```bash
 terraform % for i in {1..500}; do \